qualityshepherd/brine/posts/southern_coast.md

 **0111 Key Tree** A tree loams over a  river, its gnarled branches heavy with rusted keys.
 Some hang by frayed ribbons, others grow straight from the bark like iron thorns.

 Turn a key in the air, and somewhere, a distant lock clicks—but what opens remains uncertain.
 Those who take a key return with unsteady hands and hollow eyes.
 The keys grow heavier with time... and some doors should remain locked.

+> One key is marked with runes matching those at the Shrine of Brine [#0706]

 **0112 The Wishing Tide** Where a winding river meets the sea, the estuary shifts with each tide—fresh water curling through salt, channels never the same twice.
 At low tide, pools glisten across the flats, some deep, some vanishing in moments.